Abhishek9589/OnlySeries/README.md

 # onlyseries.towatch

-A fast, client-first web app to search, bookmark, group, and track movies/TV shows.
-Includes manual franchise grouping, pagination with jump-to-page, rich search with expandable suggestions (shown only while typing), watch-status filtering, sorting, a watch-time timer, and JSON import/export.
+A fast, client-first web app to search, bookmark, group, and track movies & TV shows.
+Data is stored locally (localStorage) with import/export to JSON.
+The app provides a compact UX for mobile and richer tools on larger screens: franchise grouping, series episode matrices, a watch-time timer, and intelligent search behavior.

+## High-level summary of recent updates
+- Franchise dialog redesigned into a search-only modal: a single search input that behaves like the main catalog search (suggestions appear only after typing 2+ chars).
+Typing shows matching franchise names; selecting one applies it to the selected movies.
+An "Add "X"" button appears when the user types 2+ characters to create & apply a new franchise immediately.
+- UI actions adjusted: removed the standalone Share icon from the top action row (Share remains in the three-dot menu).
+Upload action in three-dot menu no longer shows an upload icon (keeps text).
+The 3-dots menu option previously labeled "Reset app and clear bookmarks" is now renamed to "Reset All".
+- Timer improvements: Timer now recalculates dynamically based on both watch filters (all/watched/unwatched) and the type filter (movies/series/all), ensuring accurate aggregated watch-time and counts.
+- Dialog behavior & body scroll lock: When any modal or dialog is open, the main page body scrolling is locked so only the modal/dialog scroll bar is usable.
+Dialog containers were made scrollable with max-height constraints so content won't be clipped on small viewports.
+- Franchise and item dialogs: Franchise card view and movie/series dialogs have been adjusted to avoid clipping and to present metadata responsively on small screens.
+The franchise/dialog header metadata uses responsive sizing and horizontal overflow handling.
+- In-library search visibility: The in-library search control (near pagination) now appears on tablet (md) and larger screens for easier use on tablets without changing behavior on phones.
+The pagination/search layout was updated so the pagination controls remain on one line across sizes.
+- Series matrix (EpisodeRatingGrid) responsive enhancements:
+  - Cells (episode blocks) are responsive to viewport width (smaller on phones, larger on desktop).
+  - Text inside cells scales with the cell size and uses ellipsis/overflow rules to avoid overlap.
+  - Sticky headers: the left season column and top episode row are sticky and use a consistent frosted-glass (backdrop blur) header style for readability during scroll.
+The top-left corner cell is also sticky and shares the same frosted effect.
+- UX polish: truncated chips, focus rings, accessible controls, consistent z-indexing, and smoother animations with GSAP.

-## Features
+## Features (overview)
-- Bookmarks: Add movies/TV from TMDB search; deduped; persisted to localStorage
+- Add bookmarks from TMDB search (movies & TV).
+Deduped and persisted to localStorage (key: onlyseries-bookmarks).
-- Manual franchises: Multi-select movies, name/create or add to existing franchise; grouped cards with hover actions; unified franchise toggle (card and dialog) updates all movies at once
-- Pagination: 36 cards per page, page input, Previous/Next, controls shown above and below grid
-- Sorting: A → Z, Z → A, Time added (First → Last / Last → First); applies to franchises and individual items
-- Watch status: Toggle Watched / Will Watch; filter by all/watched/unwatched
-- Search (catalog): Suggestions appear only while typing (min 2 chars), ranked with fuzzy matching and selection boosts; tab filter (All/TV/Movies) with “Show more” beyond 10; offline-aware UX; hides already-added items
+- Manual franchise/grouping: select multiple movies and group them under a named franchise (create or reuse existing names from the search-only franchise dialog).
+- Pagination with jump-to-page input and Prev/Next controls; controls appear above & below the grid.
+Pagination layout adjusted to avoid wrapping on smaller widths.
+- Powerful search UX:
+  - Catalog search (top): Debounced, fuzzy-matched suggestions shown only while typing (min 2 chars), tabbed by All/TV/Movies, and includes a "Show more" mechanism.
-- Search (in-library): Compact icon near pagination expands to a wider search bar; live dropdown results respect the current watch filter; grid remains unchanged; border and focus ring are fully visible (no clipping)
+  - In-library search (pagination bar): compact icon expands to a wider input (md+ visible) with live dropdown results that respect the current watch filter; grid layout remains stable.
+- Watch status toggles (Watched / Will Watch) with bulk-toggling for franchises.
-- Timer: Aggregated watch time (Year:Day:Hr:Min) with counts of movies and series
+- Watch-time Timer: Computes aggregated minutes for displayed items and formats into Yr:Day:Hr:Min with counts for movies and series.
-- Import/Export: Download current library to JSON (includes franchise, watchStatus, addedAt, etc).
-Upload restores these
-- Responsive UI: Desktop, tablet, mobile; top actions keep a single row on mobile; compact no-scroll detail dialogs for movie on mobile/desktop; sticky scroll-to-top button
+- Import/Export JSON: Preserve franchise and watchStatus; addedAt is backfilled when missing for sort stability.
-- Series matrix: Stable grid with x-axis scroll for episodes and y-axis scroll for seasons; scrollbars appear only when overflow
+- Series episode matrix: stable x/y grid with sticky headers and responsive cells; scrollbars appear only when content overflows.

-## Tech Stack
-- React 18 + Vite (dev/build).
-Vite dev server mounts the Express API as middleware.
-- Tailwind CSS + Radix primitives + lucide-react icons
-- Express API (server) with TMDB + OMDb proxy and key rotation
-- GSAP for small entrance animations

 ## Quick Start
-- npm install
+1. npm install
-- npm run dev — Vite dev server (default http://localhost:8080); API available at /api/* via Express middleware
+2. npm run dev — Vite dev server (default http://localhost:8080) with Express API mounted as middleware
-- npm run build && npm start — Build SPA + server and serve production bundle
+3. npm run build && npm start — Build client + server and run the production bundle

 ## Scripts
-- dev: vite (client dev server with Express middleware)
+- dev: vite
 - build: vite build (client) + vite build --config vite.config.server.js (server)
-- start: node dist/server/node-build.mjs (serve built app + API)
+- start: node dist/server/node-build.mjs
 - test: vitest --run
 - format.fix: prettier --write .

-## API Endpoints (server)
+## Server API Endpoints (proxy)
-- GET /health — health probe
+- GET /health
 - GET /api/ping
 - GET /api/search/movies
 - GET /api/search/tv